Bestia (1917 film): Production and release

-Bestia was filmed in Warsaw in 1916 and made its screen debut on January 5, 1917.
+Bestia was filmed in Warsaw, under German occupation, in 1916 and made its screen debut on January 5, 1917.
 The film features a lengthy dance sequence from popular theater actress Mia Mara, who was given top billing in a newspaper ad for Bestia in a period Polish newspaper.
 Mara went on to act in silent films in Germany under the name Lya Mara, most notably performing in G.W.
 Pabst's The Joyless Street (1925).

 The film was released theatrically in the United States in 1921 on a States Rights basis by S.R.
 Levinson under the name The Polish Dancer.
 Copies of this version of the film survive at the George Eastman house and at the National Film Archive in Poland.
+The copy in Poland was brought from the United States in 1963 from the Museum of Modern Art in New York.

 The Polish Dancer was digitally restored and released on DVD in 2011 by Bright Shining City Productions as part of the 3-DVD set Pola Negri: The Iconic Collection.

+The film was digitally restored again in 2017, to celebrate the 100th anniversary of the film's release, by DI Factory and reKINO Studios in a project co-financed by the Polish Film Institute.

+This is the only surviving Polish film of Pola Negri.